Muthuswami Dikshitar: Influence of Western music

-At a young age, Dikshitar was exposed to the music of Western bands at Fort St. George.
-Later, Dikshitar composed some forty songs to several (mostly western folk) tunes loosely adapted to ragas such as Shankarabharanam.
-This corpus is now known as nottusvara sahitya (etym. nottusvara = "notes" swara).
-The influence of Celtic and Baroque styles in these compositions is evident (e.g., Sakthi Sahitha Ganapatim, to the tune of voulez-vous dancer, Varashiva Balam).
-A common misconception is that these compositions were commissioned by CP Brown, the Collector of Cuddappah.
-However, this is improbable, as historical records indicate that Dikshitar had left Madras by the year 1799, while Brown had lately arrived at Madras by August 3, 1817, where he studied at the Fort St. George College, and was being taught of Marathi and Telugu.
-He would then pass his Telugu Proficiency and Civil Service Tests by June 1820.
-In a quote from his English translation of the Telugu Reader, about his own writing initiations into Telugu studies "This Brahmin (Velagapudi Kodandarama Panthulu) taught me the Telugu alphabet when I entered the Madras College".
+Dikshitar was exposed to the music of Western bands at a young age in Fort St. George.
+Later, he composed forty songs by loosely adapting several western folk tunes to ragas such as Shankarabharanam, a corpus now known as nottusvara sahitya (etym. nottusvara = "notes" swara).
+The influence of Celtic and Baroque styles in these compositions is evident, for example with Sakthi Sahitha Ganapatim, drawing on the tune of "Voulez-vous Dancer".
+A common misconception is that these compositions were commissioned by C.P.
+Brown, the Collector of Cuddappah.
+However, this is improbable as historical records indicate that Dikshitar had left Madras by 1799, while Brown did not arrive there until 3 August 1817, where he studied at the Fort St. George College.